68,500+ batches and counting!

 In keeping with McMenamins' company philosophy, our breweries believe that brewing "green" is brewing responsibly.
 Waste products are given to local farmers, where they can be used; materials used are recycled or reused whenever possible; and second-hand equipment is largely used.
 Have a look at our earth-friendly brewing practices.

-Many beer lovers are familiar with our ales: Terminator Stout, Hammerhead, Ruby, Edgefield Wheat, Black Rabbit Porter, Sunflower IPA and others.
-Read more about these "standards" and dozens of other beers, including our beloved seasonal ales.
+Many beer lovers are familiar with our ales: Terminator Stout, Hammerhead, Ruby, Black Rabbit Porter, Sunflower IPA and others.
+Read more about these "standards" and dozens of other beers, including our beloved seasonal selections.
 All of the McMenamins beers you know and love are made at our Washington and Oregon locations, with many coming from our Portland Breweries.

 Visit all of wineries for a magical tour.